 How the national codes are developed

-On behalf of the Canadian Commission on Building and Fire Codes (CCBFC), the National Research Council of Canada (NRC) publishes five National Model Construction Codes, in English and in French, which must be adopted by a regulatory authority in order to come into effect.
+On behalf of the Canadian Commission on Building and Fire Codes (CCBFC), the National Research Council of Canada (NRC) publishes five national model codes, in English and in French, which must be adopted by a regulatory authority in order to come into effect.
 In some cases, the Codes are amended and/or supplemented to suit regional needs, and then published as provincial codes.

 The National Building Code of Canada (NBC) addresses the design and construction of new buildings and the substantial renovation of existing buildings.